mateocallec/vc-ban-monitor/README.md

 <hr />

-**VC Ban Monitor** is a Chrome extension designed for Roblox players.
+**VC Ban Monitor for Roblox** is a Chrome extension designed for Roblox players.
 It tracks your voice chat ban status directly on the Roblox website and displays a timer for when your ban will be lifted, saving you the hassle of repeatedly rejoining the game to check.

 ---